Braden Hamlin-Uele: 2019

 On 14 June, Uele signed a contract extension with Cronulla keeping him at the club until the end of the 2022 season.

 Uele made a total of 21 appearances for Cronulla in the 2019 NRL season as the club finished in 7th spot on the table.
 Uele played in the Cronulla's elimination final defeat against Manly at Brookvale Oval.

 2020

 He played 21 games for Cronulla in the 2020 NRL season as the club finished 8th and qualified for the finals.
 He played in Cronulla's elimination final loss against Canberra.

 2021

 He played 19 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 Hamlin-Uele played 17 games for Cronulla in the 2022 NRL season as the club finished second on the table and qualified for the finals.
 He played in both finals games which saw Cronulla eliminated in straight sets.

 In October Hamlin-Uele was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+Hamlin-Uele played a total of 19 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+Hamlin-Uele missed the clubs elimination final loss against the Sydney Roosters due to injury.

+2024

+Hamlin-Uele was limited to only twelve appearances with Cronulla in the 2024 NRL season as they finished 4th on the table and qualified for the finals.
+He did not feature in Cronulla's finals campaign which ended at the preliminary final stage against Penrith.

+On 29 September, he played for Newtown in their 2024 NSW Cup Grand Final victory over North Sydney.

+2025

+He played 21 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.